AdhamHamed/Natours-Refined/README.md

 Natours Refined is a MERN-stack application that allows users to book and manage tours.
 The app features user authentication, automated tour generation, payment integration, and more, providing a seamless experience for users and administrators.
 This project is a portfolio project provided from Jonas Schmedtmann's [Node.js Course](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/?couponCode=LETSLEARNNOWPP).
 It's really a helpful course and very versatile.

+## Usage
+- This repository is a refined version of Schmedtmann's course, since there were many problems in it because it's relatively outdated.
+You can check out the base version and the problems faced [**here**](https://github.com/AdhamHamed/natours?tab=readme-ov-file#natours-application)
+- The solutions provided worked as it supposed to, but this version solves the last part which is the bundling part, which takes part in delaying literally **EVERYTHING**
 ## Features

 - **User Authentication**: Ability to login/signup with JWT (only login is implemented).